WWE News: Triple H Gives NBA Player Joel Embiid A Major All-Star Game Assist

 — Triple H (@TripleH) January 14, 2017

-As of a few days ago, NBA.com indicated that Embiid was sitting in fourth place in front-court voting for the Eastern Conference team.
+As of a few days ago, NBA indicated that Embiid was sitting in fourth place in front-court voting for the Eastern Conference team.
 He currently trails the leading vote-getter LeBron James, Milwaukee Bucks star Giannis Antetokounmpo, and Cavaliers player Kevin Love.

 Ironically, Love and several other Cavaliers also received a visit from the WWE’s Undertaker after winning the NBA Championship last summer.
 However, there hasn’t been any further help from “The Deadman” needed for Love to receive a good number of votes heading towards the league’s All-Star Game.